department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-MHV+VAOS-appts-list-discovery/report-MHV+VAOS-appts-list-discovery.md

 ### Participants wanted to be able to easily understand how they will attend, and find their way to their appointments

 Participants first wanted to know *how* they would attend the appointment.
-Along with the 8 participants who were excited to see clear modality information in the concept, 4/9 asked for clearer information about whether the appointment is in person, over the phone, or over video, along with.
+Along with the 8 participants who were excited to see clear modality information in the concept, 4/9 asked for clearer information about whether the appointment is in person, over the phone, or over video.

 For in-person clinics, the top requests were:
 * 4/9 Clinic name - as it is called at the VA facility